 - Change your address

 Please, please, please…check your Social Security earnings history today!
-But don’t stop there.
+And don’t stop there.
 Urge your friends, family members and clients to do the same.
 Better yet, just share this article!